 Take a Swan Pedal Boat Ride by Day

-Tickets are timed, limited, and must be purchased in advance, which cuts down on the wait time in line—always a relief for parents of small children in the COVID era (or any time, really!).
+Tickets are timed, limited, and must be purchased in advance, which cuts down on the wait time in line—always a relief for parents of small children.
 In fact, after arriving at the Echo Park Lake boathouse, we only waited about 10 minutes before it was our turn to board a swan boat.
 Life jackets are provided and come in a wide range of sizes—we had no problem finding one that fit our three-year-old as well as one that fit me, a grown man.

 After we boarded our swan boat, an employee gave us a quick lesson on how to operate and steer the vessel and we were off!
 Admittedly it took us a few minutes to get a hang of the steering, but after figuring it out, the boats were pretty easy to maneuver.
 Luckily, the small man-made lake is very still and you won’t drift too far.
 Just avoid those fountains at the center of the lake because you will get wet if you get too close (though there are buoys to keep you from pedaling right over the fountains).